 Rev. Nelson Jerome Pierce Jr.

-Rev. Nelson Jerome Pierce, Jr. is the senior pastor of Beloved Community Church, and is the Faith and Race Program Director in the Center for Faith and Justice at Xavier University.
+Rev. Nelson Jerome Pierce, Jr. is the senior pastor of Beloved Community Church, and is the Organizing Manager at Democracy for America where he works to advance political leaders who will bring about a more just and equitable world.
 Rev. Pierce is a graduate of Eden Theological Seminary where he earned his Masters of Divinity.